Trial-In-Error/poll.js/README.md

 To install:

 1. Clone repository.
 2. Install [mongoDB](http://www.mongodb.org/downloads).
 Add mongodb/bin to the system path.
 3. Install [node.js](http://nodejs.org/download/).
 Add node.js/ to the system path.
   * On Mac OS X, it may be necessary to ``sudo chown -R `whoami` ~/.npm``
 4. From the repository's directory, `npm install`.
 5. Get a coffee while npm does all the hard work.
 6. Modify `package.json`'s prestart to point to the repository's data directory.
 7. From the repository's directory, `npm start`.
 8. Point a web browser at `localhost:3000` and enjoy!

+1. Item 1
+  1. A corollary to the above item.
+  2. Yet another point to consider.
+2. Item 2
+  * A corollary that does not need to be ordered.
+    * This is indented four spaces, because it's two spaces further than the item above.
+    * You might want to consider making a new list.
+3. Item 3

 Using Grunt
 -----------